cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 [^ohdear]: &nbsp; “downloading font problems” The problem might be something to do with the web security feature called [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSMissingAllowOrigin) which prevents a web page accessing the resources it needs.

-[^masters]:  &nbsp; “masters” In fact there are only three masters (Light, Regular, and Black), and three instances (Medium, Bold, and ExtraBold), which are interpolated between them.
+[^masters]:  &nbsp; “masters” In fact there are four masters (Light, Regular, Bold, and Black), and the other instances are interpolated between them.

 [^zscode]: &nbsp; “maths in code” spotted [here](https://github.com/JuliaArrays/StaticArrays.jl/issues/537#issuecomment-439863841)